markwang0/old_markwang0.github.io/_pages/about.md

 I'm an NSF Graduate Research Fellow in the [Passalacqua Group](https://sites.google.com/site/passalacquagroup) at the University of Texas at Austin.

-My research deals with flood inundation mapping and the computational modeling of compound floods, particularly in coastal regions.
+I develop efficient coastal flood models for rapid inundation mapping.
+I am interested in compound hazards, GIS, and high-performance computing.

-I expect to finish my M.S. in Environmental and Water Resources Engineering in May of 2022.
+Currently I am pursuing a Ph.D. in Civil Engineering at UT Austin, where I earned an M.S.E. in May of 2022.

 Before graduate school I was a green infrastructure engineer in the private and public sectors as well as a 2019-20 Fulbright Fellow.